 Cold Calling vs. Cold Emailing: Which One Works Best

 Ever received a cold call during dinner?
 Or opened your inbox to find 37 "just checking in" emails?
 Welcome to the wild world of outreach!
-Isn’t it interesting that while 78% of decision-makers have taken meetings after cold calls, a whopping 80% actually prefer email first contact.

-At HyperGen, we've mastered the art of cold email (it's our bread and butter!), but we believe in giving you the full picture.
-So let's compare these two titans of outreach, share what really works in 2025, and help you decide which path will fill your calendar with meetings.
+So let's compare these two titans of outreach, share what really works in 2026, and help you decide which path will fill your calendar with meetings.

 Let's face it – you can't compare apples and oranges, but you can definitely compare two different ways of making your prospects slightly uncomfortable.
 Cold calling and cold emailing might share the same goal (getting that coveted "yes"), but they're completely different.

-Cold calling dates back to the door-to-door salesmen era – those brave souls who'd knock on strangers' doors with a smile and a pitch.
+Cold calling dates back to the door-to-door salesmen era, those brave souls who'd knock on strangers' doors with a smile and a pitch.

-Today's version involves phones instead of doorbells, but the principle remains: direct human connection through voice.
-It's evolved from random dialing to research-backed outreach, with top performers doing their homework before picking up the phone.
+It’s evolved from random dialing to research-backed outreach, with top performers doing their homework before picking up the phone.

 Cold emailing arrived with the internet boom as a digital alternative.